Joe (2023 film)

 Joe is a 2023 Indian Tamil-language romantic drama film written and directed by Hariharan Ram S. in his directorial debut.
 The film stars Rio Raj in the titular role as well as Malavika Manoj and Bhavya Trikha featuring in lead roles, whilst the plot of the film is formed around Joe's emotional journey about love.

 The film was released theatrically on 24 November 2023 to positive reviews from critics and completed 50 days at the box office.

 Plot

-Past (2008): In Rameshwaram, Joe and his friends participate in an inter-school competition at another school.
-While his friends prepare, Joe, along with his friends Ganesh and Santha, arrives late, angering their dance master, who forbids them from entering the school premises.
-However, they sneak in and encounter Vinoth, a student from the opposing school.
-A confrontation ensues, and Joe slaps Vinoth, who retaliates with a threat.
-Later, while searching for Santha, Joe gets into a physical altercation with Vinoth but manages to escape the competition with Santha and Ganesh.
+Past (2008): In Rameshwaram, Joe and his friends take part in an inter-school competition at another school.
+While their friends get ready, Joe arrives late with Ganesh and Santha, angering the dance master, who bars them from entering the school grounds.
+They sneak in anyway and run into Vinoth, a student from the rival school.
+A fight breaks out, and Joe slaps Vinoth, who threatens him in return.
+Later, while searching for Santha, Joe clashes with Vinoth again but manages to escape with Santha and Ganesh.

-Present (2019): At his bachelor party, Joe and his friends are enjoying drinks when he receives a call from his fiancée, Shruthi, informing him that she wants to cancel their wedding.
-However, Joe continues drinking throughout the night, and as the hours pass, he becomes nostalgic and starts reminiscing about his past memories from 2010.
+Present (2019): At his bachelor party, Joe is drinking with his friends when his fiancée, Shruthi, calls to say she wants to cancel the wedding.
+He keeps drinking through the night, growing nostalgic and remembering events from 2010.

-Past (2010): Now a freshman at an engineering college, Joe falls deeply in love with Suchithra after witnessing her tears.
-He employs various tactics to win her heart and eventually succeeds, even defending her against a senior from Kerala.
-Although Suchithra reciprocates his love, her family disapproves of their relationship and confronts Joe, leading to a heated argument.
-During the altercation, Suchithra misinterprets Joe's actions, thinking he laid hands on her father, and tells him to leave.
-Joe, heartbroken, warns her that she will regret her decision.
-He departs from her house, seeking solace in alcohol to cope with the pain.
+Past (2010): As a first-year engineering student, Joe falls hard for Suchithra after seeing her cry.
+He uses every trick he can to win her over and eventually succeeds, even protecting her from a senior from Kerala.
+Although Suchithra returns his feelings, her family disapproves and confronts Joe, leading to a heated argument.
+During the confrontation, Suchithra misreads the situation and believes Joe has struck her father.
+She orders him to leave, and a devastated Joe warns that she will regret it.
+He walks out and turns to alcohol to numb his pain.

-A few months have passed, and Joe remains heartbroken, now struggling with alcoholism.
-When his friends attempt to console him, a Facebook notification on Santha's phone catches his attention, revealing that Suchithra is engaged to another man.
-This news prompts Joe to disclose that he and Suchithra were actually married.
-He demands that his friends accompany him to Kerala to confront her.
-Upon arrival, they find the family mourning Suchithra's passing.
-Joe is met with violence from her cousins, who blame him for her death.
-However, Suchithra's father intervenes, threatening to harm them if they harm Joe.
-He reveals that Joe was not responsible for her suicide, but rather her unwavering loyalty to him.
-Even if she had married Joe, she couldn't shake off the memory of him slapping her father, which she saw as a humiliating incident.
+Months later, Joe is still heartbroken and has become an alcoholic.
+When his friends try to comfort him, a Facebook notification on Santha’s phone reveals that Suchithra is engaged to another man.
+Joe then admits that he and Suchithra were actually married, and he insists that his friends accompany him to Kerala.
+There, they discover that the family is mourning Suchithra’s death.
+Her cousins attack Joe, blaming him for her suicide, but Suchithra’s father stops them and reveals that Joe was not responsible.
+He explains that Suchithra had remained loyal to Joe, yet she could never forget the humiliation of seeing him slap her father.